 Customer feedback supports Toro’s claim that it’s the number one electric blower brand.
-This multi-purpose lead vacuum walks the talk, with strong capacity in vacuuming, blowing and mulching.
+This multi-purpose lead vacuum walks the walk with strong capacity for vacuuming, blowing, and mulching.

-It gives you air speeds of up to 235 miles per hour.
+It gives you air speeds of up to 250 miles per hour.
 Built-in is a serrated metal impeller for more efficient leaf shredding.
-Alongside it is a variable speed motor, which means that you have control over how hard this machine works.
+Alongside it is a variable speed motor, which means that you control how hard this machine works.

-It’s a heavy-duty model that can tackle debris, sticks and heavy leaves.
+It’s a heavy-duty model that can tackle debris, sticks, and heavy leaves.
 Its mulching capacity can reduce your load up to 16 times its original size.
-Plus, it comes with a two-year warranty.

 High Mulching Capacity

-This model has one of a kind serrated blades that work well at shredding leaves.
-It could reduce waste up to 16 bags down to one.
+This model has one-of-a-kind serrated blades that work well at shredding leaves.
+It could reduce waste from 16 bags down to one.
 This saves space and plastic trash bags and is a fantastic environmentally-friendly option.

-You do not have to assemble or dismantle anything to switch between the vacuum, blower and mulcher properties of this model.
+You only have to assemble or dismantle a little to switch between this model’s vacuum, blower, and mulcher properties.
 A quick-release latch makes it easy.
 It’s less hassle and saves you time.

 |Accessories||Heavy-duty replacement bag, power insert, concentrator|